enermaps/enermaps/data-integration/README.md

 ## Available pipelines

-At the moment the service does not run any command and stays active in the background.
+At the moment the service does not run any command.
 You can manually execute the available pipelines witn the following commands:

   - 0: Admin units (LAU NUTS)